stone-flower-org/react-template/README.md

 ### yarn test-coverage

-Runs all unit tests and generates tests coverage report in `./report` folder.
+Runs all unit tests and generates tests coverage report in `./report/coverage` folder.
 Command will use the same environment vars as `yarn test` command

+### yarn typecheck

+Validates TS types in all source files

 ### ./scripts/docker-build.sh